-The goal of the response is to ensure the targeted student feels safe and welcome, and the student engaging in bullying behaviors understands the harm they caused and changes their behavior.
+The goal of the response is to ensure the targeted student feels safe and welcome, and the student engaging in bullying behaviors understands the harm s/he caused and changes his/her behavior.
 For guidance in determining an appropriate response, contact the Office of Social & Emotional Learning at (773) 553-1830, or see cps.edu/SEL.